altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 *Robert of the tok froze*
 ~They all did~
 ~It was gone~
-~No more Algera left to drain - that was everything~ ~That stabbing pain faded to a dull memory~ 'RG_T::Good luck finding it now'
+~No more Algera to drain - that was everything~
+~That stabbing pain faded to a dull memory~ 'RG_T::Good luck finding it now'
 ~What little pain there was to guide them to that needle was practically gone~